ibm-cloud-docs/codeengine/service-bind.md

    tone_analyzer1      us-south   active   service_instance
    tone_analyzer2      us-south   active   service_instance
    ```
-   {: pre}
+   {: screen}

 2. Bind your service to your {{site.data.keyword.codeengineshort}} application or job and generate new service credentials.
-The following example binds the `my-object-storage` service instance with the app called `my-application`.
+The following example `application bind` command binds the `my-object-storage` service instance with the app called `my-application`.
 New service credentials are generated for this binding action.

    ```
    ibmcloud ce application bind --name my-application --service-instance my-object-storage
    ```
    {: pre}

+The following table summarizes the options that are used with the `application bind` command in this example.
+For the most up-to-date information about the command and its options, see the [`ibmcloud ce application bind`](/docs/codeengine?topic=codeengine-cli#cli-application-bind) command.

    <table>
   <caption><code>application bind</code> components</caption>